 2. User retention

-What data should a widget display
+What data should your widget display?

-What about data rich apps?
+What about data-rich apps?

 Examples of useful iOS widgets